Deutsche Bank: Leveraged super-senior trades

 The risk of Deutsche taking large losses if the collateral was wiped out in a crisis was called the gap option.
 Ben-Artzi claims that after modeling came up with "economically unfeasible" results, Deutsche accounted for the gap option first with a simple 15% "haircut" on the trades (described as inadequate by another employee in 2006) and then in 2008 by a $1–2bn reserve for the credit correlation desk designed to cover all risks, not just the gap option.
 In October 2008, it stopped modeling the gap option and just bought S&P put options to guard against further market disruption, but one of the whistleblowers has described this as an inappropriate hedge.
 A model from Ben-Artzi's previous job at Goldman Sachs suggested that the gap option was worth about 8% of the value of the trades, worth $10.4bn.
 Simpson claims that traders were not simply understating the gap option but actively mismarking the value of their trades.

+In May 2015, the U.S. Securities and Exchange Commission "charged Deutsche Bank AG with filing misstated financial reports during the height of the financial crisis that failed to take into account a material risk for potential losses estimated to be in the billions of dollars.
+Deutsche Bank agreed to pay a $55 million penalty to settle the charges.
+An SEC investigation found that Deutsche Bank overvalued a portfolio of derivatives consisting of “Leveraged Super Senior” (LSS) trades through which the bank purchased protection against credit default losses.
+Because the trades were leveraged, the collateral posted for these positions by the sellers was only a fraction (approximately 9 percent) of the $98 billion total in purchased protection.
+This leverage created a “gap risk” that the market value of Deutsche Bank’s protection could at some point exceed the available collateral, and the sellers could decide to unwind the trade rather than post additional collateral in that scenario.
+Therefore, Deutsche Bank was protected only up to the collateral level and not for the full market value of its credit protection.
+Deutsche Bank initially took the gap risk into account in its financial statements by adjusting down the value of the LSS positions.
+The SEC’s investigation was conducted by Amy Friedman, Michael Baker, Eli Bass, and Kapil Agrawal.
+The case was supervised by Scott Friestad, Laura Josephs, Ms. Friedman, and Dwayne Brown."